Last updated on 2026-05-15

 - Hands-on training in various carpentry techniques.

-- Opportunities for practical experience through a practicum.
+- Opportunities for practical experience through a practicum course.

 Featured Experiences

-- Practicum: A three-week supervised practical experience that allows students to apply their knowledge in a real-world setting.
+- Practicum Course: A three-week supervised practical experience that allows students to apply their knowledge in real-world settings.

 Career Options

-- Carpenter: Responsible for constructing, installing, and repairing structures and fixtures made of wood and other materials.
+- Carpenter: Responsible for constructing, installing, and repairing structures and fixtures in residential and commercial settings.

-- Cabinetmaker: Specializes in designing and building custom cabinets and furniture, often working with fine wood finishes.
+- Cabinetmaker: Specializes in creating custom cabinets and furniture, focusing on design and craftsmanship.

-- Concrete Finisher: Works on the finishing of concrete surfaces, ensuring they are smooth and meet specifications.
+- Concrete Finisher: Works on the finishing of concrete surfaces, ensuring quality and durability in construction projects.

-- Roofing Specialist: Focuses on the installation and repair of roofs, ensuring they are watertight and structurally sound.
+- Roofing Specialist: Focuses on the installation and repair of roofs, ensuring they are weatherproof and structurally sound.

 - Construction Trades Helper: Assists skilled tradespeople in various construction tasks, gaining valuable on-the-job experience.

-With a certificate in carpentry, graduates can enter the workforce with confidence, ready to take on roles in both residential and commercial construction settings.
+With a certificate in Carpentry, graduates can enter the workforce with confidence, equipped with the skills and knowledge necessary to succeed in the construction industry.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.